ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

     ```
     {: screen}

-4. Check whether the `LoadBalancer` service that exposes the ALB exists and is assigned the same IP address as the public ALB.
+4. Check whether the `LoadBalancer` service that exposes the ALB exists and is assigned the same IP address (classic clusters) or hostname (VPC clusters) as the public ALB.
-  * If a `LoadBalancer` service is listed and is assigned an IP address, continue to the next step.
+  * If a `LoadBalancer` service is listed and is assigned an IP address (classic clusters) or hostname (VPC clusters), continue to the next step.
   * If no `LoadBalancer` services are created after several minutes, [review ways to get help](#getting_help_ingress).

     ```